DavidvK17/Project-4_Test_Website/README.md

 * Event Delegation: Nav

-- DOM Traversing - Tabbed Component (to be implemented)
+- DOM Traversing - Tabbed Component
 - Intersection Observer API (to be implemented)

 * Lazy Loading Images (to be implemented)